-Appointment of a capable Chinese responsible agent is a hugely important step.
-The selected intermediate can timely communicate with NMPA technical review experts and make quick responses to any questions raised and keep confidential key product information, such as production process and formula.
-A power of attorney needs to be signed and filed with NMPA.
+The appointment of a capable RP is a hugely important step.
+The selected intermediate can timely communicate with NMPA technical review experts, respond quickly to any questions raised, and keep confidential key product information, such as production process and formula.
+An Authorization Letter to RP for Cosmetic Registration and Notification needs to be signed and notarized.

 Step 3: Arrange Product Testing